-Only if you are unable to find a suitable Master's thesis topic at the University of Hohenheim and only if a professor from Hohenheim agrees, it is possible to write your thesis at an external institution.
+If you are unable to find a suitable Master's thesis topic at the University of Hohenheim and only if a professor from Hohenheim agrees, it is possible to write your thesis at an external institution.
 The external institution must provide proper conditions for conducting research at a university level.
 The topic for a Master's thesis may be issued and the thesis work supervised by a person who is not a full-time member of scientific staff at the Faculty of Natural Sciences, as long as the supervisor possesses qualifications equal to those of a professor at Hohenheim.
 This means that you can write your Master's thesis, e.g. at a research and development department of a company meeting the required scientific and academic standards and that a qualified person at that company may issue the thesis topic and supervise your work.

-Please follow these steps, if you want to write your Master's thesis at an institution outside the University of Hohenheim:
+If you want to write your Master's thesis at an institution outside the University of Hohenheim, please follow these steps before you start with your thesis: